HydrologyFrankfurt/ReWaterGAP/docs/getting_started/five_minute_guide.rst

 **5. Get Input Data**

 The User should provide the following data in NetCDF format.
-WaterGAP operates with daily temporal resolution.

-Note: WaterGAP does consider for leap days (29th February), so these days should be excluded from the climate forcings data.
+Note: WaterGAP operates with daily temporal resolution.
+The model does consider leap days (29th February) in computations, so these *specific days* should be excluded from the climate forcings.
-Additionally, water use data (potential net abstractions) is provided in monthly timesteps, and thus, it's assumed that the potential net abstractions per day in a month is the same.
+Additionally, water use data (potential net abstractions) is provided in monthly timesteps, and thus, it's assumed in WaterGAP that the potential net abstractions per day in a month is the same.

 Climate Forcing (Daily data)
 	- precipitation (kg m-2 s-1)